 Being orange-pilled doesn't necessarily mean you're obsessed with bitcoin, it just means that you get the deeper meaning behind Bitcoin.
 Your relationship with money has changed, and it has begun to change your daily actions and personal relationships (for the better)!

-Change the money, change the world
+Fix the money, fix the world

 Marty Bent